elementor/wp2static/readme.txt

 Stable tag: 5.9

-WP Static Site Generator is the optimum solution to speed up and secure your WordPress site - export to static HTML and hide all traces of WordPress from your site!
+WP Static Site Generator protects the admin area of your WP site, whilst allowing you to serve your content to users on free and fast hosting options.

+Keep using WordPress for what it's best at - managing content, but remove the security and performance headaches by publishing the site as static HTML.

 == Description ==